AOP in Finance: Understanding Accounting Operating Procedures

 Organizations oft encounter these challenges with their tops:

-fail to adapt plans as conditions change -
+- Excessive rigidity fail to adapt plans as conditions change

-create tactical plans that don’t support long term objectives -
+- Disconnection from strategy create tactical plans that don’t support long term objectives

 Successful organizations view their AOP as a living document that guide decision-making quite than an inflexible mandate.